-The Tax Anticipation Notes, 2016 Series A, 2016 Series B and 2016 Series C (collectively, the "Tax Anticipation Notes") and the Bond Anticipation Notes, 2016 Series D (Federally Taxable) (the "Bond Anticipation Notes," and together with the Tax Anticipation Notes, the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+The Tax Anticipation Notes, 2016 Series A, 2016 Series B and 2016 Series C (collectively, the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
 All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Notes.
 See "THE NOTES - Tax Levy Limitation Law" herein.